7MinSec/codenewb/csharp/_csharp_notebook.md

 `book.AddGrade(89.5);`

+## Constructor
+Constructors help construct an object.

+You can type the short phrase `ctor` and hit **Tab** twice to write the constructor for us!
+Inside the constructor I can control the initialization of our object.

+## Note to self
+I'm writing this note on 10/11/17: I feel like I've gotta stick a bookmark in C# right now.
+I'm trying to learn this, Python and Powershell *and* Node at the same time...and my head is spinning.
+I'm finding the other languages more digestible and so I'm going to focus my attention there first and then come back to C# when I'm a bit more comfortable with coding in general.

 ---
-*I left off on C# fundamentals with Visual Studio 2015, Constructors*
+*I left off on C# fundamentals with Visual Studio 2015, Classes vs Variables*